shohey1226/devAnyDoc/site/content/how-to-use-terminal/index.md

 weight: 10
 ---

 Terminal is a terminal session to connect to server.
-You can use [screen](https://www.gnu.org/software/screen/)/[tmux](https://github.com/tmux/tmux/wiki) to keep sessions in the background.
+You can use [screen](https://www.gnu.org/software/screen/)/[tmux](https://github.com/tmux/tmux/wiki) to keep sessions in the background because when devAny app is inacitve(open the other app, for example), it cuts the sesesson.

 ## devany command